 What is Klonopin?

-Klonopin, otherwise known as clonazepam, is a depressant which falls under the umbrella of benzodiazepines, which means that it slows the central nervous system (CNS).
+Klonopin is a drug used to treat panic disorders, anxiety, and seizures.
+Otherwise known as clonazepam, it is a depressant that falls under the umbrella of benzodiazepines, which means that it slows the central nervous system (CNS).
 The drug enhances the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) to calm a system that has become overstimulated.
 In other words, it helps people manage their panic attacks, anxiety, or seizures because it suppresses the central nervous system and allows the body to calm down.

 Klonopin may also be prescribed to manage the symptoms of mania, tardive dyskinesia (a condition where one performs uncontrollable bodily movements), and insomnia.
 Although it has been approved by the FDA to be prescribed and is a schedule IV drug (which means that it has a low potential for abuse), it is still misused by people craving its pleasant after-effects.

-Factors that Affect How Long Klonopin Stays In Your System:
+What Affects How Long Klonopin Stays In My System?

-As with every drug, there are various factors that affect how long klonopin will stay in your system.
-Here are some factors:
+As with every drug, there are various factors that affect how long Klonopin will stay in your system.

-- Age/ overall health- younger, healthier people usually have more efficient metabolisms, which means that the body can more easily flush the drug out of the system.
-Other health issues usually present in older people can also slow down the system considerably.
+- Age/ overall health- younger, healthier people usually have more efficient metabolisms, which means that the body will more easily flush the drug out of the system.
+Health issues usually present in older people also considerably slow down the metabolization of medicines.

 - Metabolism- Regardless of age, the metabolism of a person is genetic.
-This means that a young person can have a slower metabolism than an elderly person- which will cause the klonopin to remain for longer in the body.
-Usually, metabolism slows with age, so younger people have a greater chance of having faster metabolisms.
+This means that a young person can have a slower metabolism than an elderly person, which will cause the Klonopin to remain in the body for longer.

-- Dosage and duration- People who consume high doses of klonopin frequently will have a harder time ridding their bodies of the drug.
-People who have a history of abusing klonopin usually increase their dosages with time, causing the body to have developed tolerance, which in turn makes it harder for the body to eliminate the drug.
+- Dosage and duration- People who frequently consume high doses of Klonopin will have a harder time ridding their bodies of the drug.
+Those who have a history of abusing Klonopin usually increase their dosages with time and develop a tolerance, which makes it harder for the body to eliminate the drug.

-- Usage of other substances- people who misuse klonopin while concurrently using alcohol or other illicit, recreational substances will likely have klonopin remain in their bodies for a longer duration of time.
-This is because other substances, specifically alcohol, can interact with the klonopin and make it more difficult for the body to rid itself of the drug.
+- Mixing with other substances- Misusing Klonopin while also using alcohol or other illicit and recreational substances increases the chances Klonopin remains in their bodies for a longer duration of time.
+This is due to how other substances, specifically alcohol, interact with the Klonopin and make it more difficult for the body to rid itself of the drug.

 How Long Does Klonopin Last?

-If you are taking klonopin at the recommendation of a doctor, you should present a doctor’s note when you take a drug test, as depending on the method of testing, the drug can be detected for quite some time.
-There are different ways to take a drug test, with the duration of time the drug will be detected in each varying:
+If you are taking Klonopin at the recommendation of a doctor, you should present a doctor’s note when you take a drug test, as, depending on the method of testing, the drug can be detected for quite some time.
+There are different ways to be drug tested, and the duration in which it can be detected varies with each type of test.

-- Urine test- You may be wondering, does klonopin show up in a urine drug test?
 Yes, Klonopin can be detected on a standard urine drug test.
-How long does klonopin stay in your urine?
-The drug can be detected in urine for approximately 3-6 days after the last dose of klonopin is consumed, although it can show up for up to two weeks.
+How long does Klonopin stay in your urine?
+The drug can be detected in urine for approximately 3-6 days after the last dose of Klonopin is consumed, although it can show up for up to two weeks.

-- Blood test- a prevalent form of testing is through a simple blood test.
-The presence of klonopin can be detected for up to three days after the last dose is taken, although it could be longer than that.
+A prevalent form of testing is through a blood test.
+The presence of Klonopin can be detected for up to three days after the last dose is taken, although it could be longer depending on the metabolism of the person taking the test.

-- Hair test- This form of testing has by far the longest detection window, with the ability to detect Klonopin up to approximately 30 to 90 days after the last dose was taken.
-The results, however, can depend on how much hair was collected for the sample.
+This form of testing has by far the longest detection window, with the ability to detect Klonopin up to approximately 30 to 90 days after the last dose was taken.
+The results, however, can depend on how much hair was collected for the sample, and if it’s hair that was grown while the drug was still in the person’s system.

-The window of time that klonopin is detectable in the system through these different forms of testing can vary greatly depending on the factors enumerated above.
-In order to understand how long klonopin lasts in the system, it’s important to understand the half-life process of drugs in the body.
+In order to understand how long Klonopin lasts in the system, it’s important to understand the half-life process of drugs in the body.

-Although klonopin is an effective medication for various disorders, people who misuse the drug can become addicted.
-Addiction is defined as a compulsion to consume the drug constantly to recreate the original euphoric ‘high’ feeling, regardless of the adverse physical, emotional, and psychological repercussions as a result.
-Here are some side-effects of klonopin misuse:
+Although Klonopin is an effective medication for various disorders, people who misuse the drug can become addicted.
+Some of the side-effects include:

 - Insomnia